yext/chat-core/docs/chat-core.streamresponse.md

 ## StreamResponse class

-Wrapper class around [RawResponse](./chat-core.rawresponse.md) that provides an interface for working with Chat's streaming data in browser and node environment.
+Wrapper class around [RawResponse](./chat-core.rawresponse.md) that provides an interface for working with Chat's streaming data in both browser and Node environments.

 **Signature:**